Combination Act 1799

 The Combination Act 1799 (39 Geo.
 3. c.
 81) was an act of the Parliament of Great Britain.
-Titled "An Act to prevent Unlawful Combinations of Workmen", prohibited trade unions and collective bargaining by British workers.
+Titled "An Act to prevent Unlawful Combinations of Workmen", it prohibited trade unions and collective bargaining by British workers.
 The act received royal assent on 12 July 1799.

 An additional act, the Combination Act 1800 (39 & 40 Geo.
 3. c.
 106), was passed the following year.

 Background

 The 1799 and 1800 acts were passed under the government of William Pitt the Younger as a response to Jacobin activity and the fear of then-Home Secretary the Duke of Portland that workers would strike during a conflict to force the government to accede to their demands.
 Collectively these acts were known as the Combination Acts.
 Under these laws any combination of two or more masters, or two or more workmen, to lower or raise wages, or to increase or diminish the number of hours of work, or quantity of work to be done, was punishable at common law as a misdemeanour.